afrievalt/blur-pii-feature-toggle/README.md

 ### [View in Code Sandbox](https://codesandbox.io/s/blur-pii-with-feature-toggle-x64r7?file=/src/home.js)

 This is a great solution for taking screen shots or recordings with live data.
-The end user can easily view the PII by selecting the blured text so use other methods for hiding PII from end users.
+The end user can easily view the PII by selecting the blured text.
+Use other methods for hiding PII from end users.

 ## Live Demo: